-- whether inside or outside the above sites, e.g. Otter and bats; - Other species of flora and fauna and their key habitats which are protected under the Wildlife Acts, 1976-2012, wherever they occur; and - 'Protected species and natural habitats' as defined in the European Liability Directive (2004/35/EC) and Communities (Environmental Liability) Regulations, 2008, including: Birds Directive -Annex I species and other regularly occurring migratory species, and their habitats (wherever they occur) and Habitats Directive - Annex I habitats, Annex II species and their habitats, and Annex IV species and their breeding sites and resting places (wherever they occur).
+- Annex IV (Habitats Directive) species of flora and fauna, and their key habitats (i.e. breeding sites and resting places), which are strictly protected wherever they occur, whether inside or outside the above sites, e.g. Otter and bats; - Other species of flora and fauna and their key habitats which are protected under the Wildlife Acts, 1976-2000, wherever they occur; and - species and 'Protected natural habitats' as defined in the European Liability Directive (2004/35/EC) and European Communities (Environmental Liability) Regulations, 2008, including: Birds Directive -Annex I species and other regularly occurring migratory species, and their habitats (wherever they occur) and Habitats Directive - Annex I habitats, Annex II species and their habitats, and Annex IV species and their breeding sites and resting places (wherever they occur).